Welcome to AnimatedTrafficLaw.org.

 We are a 501(c)(3) nonprofit organization dedicated to reducing traffic-related injury and death by challenging driver assumptions about traffic law.

-In other words, we take abstract regulatory requirements and develop memorable, understandable and enjoyable visual equivalents.
+In other words, we take abstract statutory and regulatory requirements and develop memorable, understandable and enjoyable visual equivalents.
 We take your clay and give you back a pot.

 Why Traffic Law?
 It’s the road user’s guide to survival.